 Since November is Pulmonary Hypertension Awareness month, we like to reflect on the progress made on this site and in the PAH community in general.
 2014 has been an important and busy year for pulmonary hypertension.
-First, at Inspire Pulmonary Media, we would like to thank our readers for making this website a tremendous success.
+First, we would like to thank our readers for making this website a tremendous success.
 Each month, thousands of people visit this site to learn about pulmonary hypertension and our readership is constantly growing.
 We launched a new section of the site—“The Doctor is In”.
 Readers have been suggesting PAH topics and we have been posting blogs addressing as many of those topics as we can.
 Your feedback has been wonderful.

 Continuing Progress in Pulmonary Hypertension Research

 Elsewhere in PAH, the FDA approved the first upfront combination therapy for PAH (Letairis combined with Adcirca) and is considering approval of a second oral prostanoid receptor agonist (Selexipag=Uptravi).
 Medtronic and United Therapeutics submitted information about the Synchromed II implanted infusion system for intravenous Remodulin.
 We await the FDA’s decision.
 We heard from a newcomer to PAH, Reata Pharmaceuticals.
 This past October they announced positive results in their interim analysis of their phase II study with bardoxylone methyl.
 Gilead Sciences also completed enrollment in their phase II study of a novel compound for PAH.

 Overall, this year has seen a shift in focus from medicines that relax blood vessels towards medicines that address other aspects of pulmonary hypertension such as inflammation and oxidative stress (metabolic derangements in how the pulmonary artery and heart muscle cells generate energy).